 Tess said, “We’ll take care of her.”

 “They both ignore you,” said Steve.
 “Zadrian says, ‘Father, you promised my dying mother that you would not command me as a lord.’

 “The sorcerer in purple armor cuts in and tells her to listen to her father.”

 Tess pursed her lips, and said, “Screw off, buddy.
 Let them work it out.”

 “Zadrian was obviously thinking the same thing.
 She turns on the sorcerer and says, ‘Don’t patronize me, Jonril.
-I’ve saved your life in battle.
+I’ve saved your life several times.
 If you won’t take my part, have the grace to be silent!’ ” Steve had to restrain a smile when Tess bristled in her chair.